 So how did it go?
 Well this was extremely frustrating to make for me.
 The materials were difficult to sew with and I got a lot of shifting of layers and wasn't terribly happy with how my finished item looked.
 I didn't expect the difficulty, because I've worked with faux suede and leathers before in corsetry.
 And this was pretty close to a corset.
 Except that there was no boning and no vertical stitching holding all my layers together.
 Attaching the binding was more of a struggle than usual since my layers were shifting and my binding fabric wasn't cut on the bias (since not specified that way in the cutting layouts).

-the second is the one I did 4 times.
+The closer strap is the first one, the second is the one I did 4 times. |

-The final result after using tissue paper.
+The final result after using tissue paper. |

 The closure on the side is done with velcro.
 I originally thought "bah, I'll figure out a better way to do it" but then I didn't.
 With a real leather item you'd use straps and buckles, but with the floppiness of my materials, I wasn't sure that would really work or look much better.
 And I was tired of working on this, so I added some velcro and called it done.